primus-labs/zktls-bench/README.md

 ./scripts/bench.sh ./build/cpp/bench/bin/test_protocol 2 127.0.0.1 12345 lo
 ```

+For proxy-tls model, the bench program is `./build/cpp/bin/test_prove_proxy_tls`.
+You can run `./scripts/bench.sh` to start bench in the same way as the mpc-tls model.
 ### bench result
 Bench result is outputed in `output_${party}.csv`.
 From the left to right, the fields are `request_size`, `response_size`, `send bytes`, `total cost time`.